dmilin1/lolHacks/readme.md

-A collection of hacks attempted for League of Legends. freeDodge.py won a prize on HackerOne
+A collection of hacks attempted for League of Legends. freeDodge.py won a bounty  on HackerOne.